See exhibitions of 19th-century landscape paintings

 Visit during one of our special events

-On opening day in May, Community Day in September, and at other events during the year, enjoy live music, refreshments, art projects for kids and more.
+Opening receptions for exhibitions, Community Day in September, and at other events during the year, enjoy live music, refreshments, art projects for kids and more.
 Learn more.

 New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.